clarkfitzg/sta141c-winter19/README.md

 ### Project / HW ideas

+The first assignment should be something with local data.
+Then students can decide if they want to drop the class or not.
+After enrollment stabilizes, I'll give them access to the cluster.
+So the first assignment shouldn't use bash.

 __Historical background__
 Write a 1 page summary of one programming language.
 How was it used in the past?
 How is it used today?